What is the History of Outsourcing?

 Outsourcing does change the composition of the labor force, but it does not reduce the demand for labor.
 When individuals have to leave one line of work, their energy is freed up to perform in another.
 It may even mean more productive employment in other jobs or fields paying higher wages.

 Outsourcing, especially in a global economy, is the natural path of American business.
-It is not un-American; it is profoundly American as we continue to strive toward industrialized and technological success.
+It is not un-American but profoundly American as we continue striving toward industrialized and technological success.

 Experts in Outsourcing